 Zhang has little time for science fiction sagas, dismissing them as "non-science".

-It is focusing solely on growing the Chinese SETI community.
-In October, the International Academy of Astronautics named Zhang a member of the SETI program committee, despite his relatively short time in the field.
-He hopes this recognition will help him obtain a grant from the Chinese National Science Foundation.
+He is focusing exclusively on growing China's SETI community.
+In October, the International Academy of Astronautics named Zhang to the SETI program committee, despite his relatively short time in the field.
+He hopes this recognition will help him secure a grant from China's National Science Foundation.

 The money would be vital to fuel future research, as well as attracting Chinese aspiring scientists to the field, Zhang says.